dloscutoff/hbl/docs/data-types.md

 A list's output representation is an open parenthesis, followed by the output representations of its elements separated by spaces, followed by a closing parenthesis.

 If a nonempty list is evaluated, the result is a function or macro call, with the first element in the list serving as the function or macro and the remaining elements serving as arguments.
-If nil is evaluated, the result is a list representing the function on the current line.
+If nil is evaluated, the result is a list representing the function on the line above the current line.

 ## Builtin functions and macros